-- Achieve 40 mgd offset in groundwater withdrawals in the SWUCA by 2025 through the FARMS Program

-- Recover the SWUCA saltwater intrusion minimum aquifer level of 13.1 ft above NGVD 1929 for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA

-- Ensure a sustainable water supply

-- Achieve and maintain 150-gallon daily compliance per capita with all public supply utilities by December 31, 2019

-- Assist the Peace River Manasota Regional Water Supply Authority in the development of 21 mgd of alternative supply sources

-- Reduce 2011 regional average per capita water use by 2.5 percent by 2020

-- Maximize water conservation

-- Maximize public supply interconnects

-- Achieve 75 percent utilization

-of all wastewater flows and a 75

-percent resource benefit by 2040.

-As part of this effort, assist in the

-implementation of potable reuse

-(As of 2018, the Southern region had

-67 mgd of wastewater flow and 41

-mgd or reuse for a utilization rate of

-61 percent)

-- Develop ASR options for potable and reclaimed water supply

-- Increase the percentage of total water use supplied by alternative sources

-- Continue assessing the viability of using excess runoff in Flatford Swamp for improving groundwater levels in the MIA
+- Achieve 40 mgd of offset in groundwater withdrawals in the SWUCA by 2025 - Achieve the SWUCA saltwater intrusion minimum aquifer level for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the MIA - Ensure a sustainable water supply - Achieve and maintain 150-gallon daily compliance per capita with all public supply utilities - Assist the Peace River Manasota Regional Water Supply Authority in the development of 21 mgd of alternative supply sources - Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (84 gpcd) water use by 5.2 percent to 79.7 gpcd by 2025.
+This represents a water savings of 4.7 mgd - · Maximize water conservation - Maximize public supply interconnects - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040.
+As part of this effort, assist in the implementation of potable reuse (As of 2019, the Southern region had 67.3 mgd of wastewater flow and 36.8 mgd of reuse for a utilization rate of 55 percent) - Develop ASR options for potable and reclaimed water supply - Increase the percentage of total water use supplied by alternative sources - Continue assessing the viability of using excess runoff in Flatford Swamp for improving groundwater levels in the MIA

-The entire Southern Region of the District falls within the eight-county SWUCA.
+The entire Southern region of the District falls within the eight-county SWUCA.
 In the SWUCA, which encompasses approximately 5,100 square miles, depressed aquifer levels have caused saltwater intrusion along the coast, contributed to reduced flows in the upper Peace River and lowered lake levels in areas of Polk and Highlands counties.